No items found.

 1. Potential jurors are randomly selected from a pool of people who show up for jury duty.

-2. The judge asks standard questions to ensure that everyone is capable of serving on a jury (they’re a U.S. citizen, don’t have any hardships that would prevent them from sitting through the entire trial, etc.).
+2. The judge asks standard questions to ensure that everyone is capable of serving on a jury (e.g., they're US citizens and don't have any hardships that would prevent them from sitting through the entire trial).

-3. After those who are deemed incapable are excused, attorneys deliver a mini-opening where they offer a 3-5 minute overview of their case (in states where permitted).
+3. After those who are deemed incapable are excused, attorneys deliver a mini-opening, offering a 3-5 minute overview of their case (in states where permitted).

 4. Following the mini-openings, both attorneys ask questions of the remaining potential jurors to determine bias.

-5. Following the questioning period, attorneys can request that potential jurors be removed with cause of potential bias, with the presiding judge holding the power to deny the requests.
+5. Following the questioning period, attorneys can request that potential jurors be removed due to potential bias.
+The presiding judge has the power to deny the requests.

 Attorneys also have the right to reject a limited number of potential jurors without cause.
-(The limits vary state to state.)
-The attorneys may feel these individuals have potential biases, but aren’t able to fully justify their feelings to a judge.
+(The limits vary from state to state.)
+The attorneys may feel these individuals have potential biases or prejudice but aren't able to fully justify their feelings to a judge.

 voire dire process